2020 AATF Summer Scholarships

 1. AATF Jane Black Goepper Memorial Scholarships (confirmed)

-The AATF has instituted two teacher professional development scholarships for study abroad in a French-speaking country in the amount of $3000 each.
+The AATF offers two teacher professional development scholarships for study abroad in a French-speaking country in the amount of $3000 each.
 These scholarships are open to AATF members only.
+Deadline: February 28

-In 2019, the Cultural Service of the French Embassy offered an AATF member who teaches at the K-12 levels one scholarship for study in France during the summer.
-The programs provide intensive study of French language, teaching French, and modern French culture.
+In 2020, the Cultural Service of the French Embassy is offering an AATF member who teaches at the K-12 levels one scholarship SPCD (Stages pédagogiques de courte durée) for study in France during the summer.
+The program provides intensive study of French language, teaching French, and modern French culture.
 The stage de perfectionnement will address French language teaching methodology and are aimed at teachers of French at the primary or secondary school levels.
-The 2019 program was held July 8-19 at the CAVILAM – Alliance française de Vichy.
+The 2020 program will be held July 20-31 at the CAVILAM – Alliance française de Vichy.
+AATF members should apply through the AATF for this scholarships.
+AATF deadline: February 28

 - Cost of the training program;